-A two or three dose course (see Dose and Frequency section above)

-Quantity to be supplied / administered Single 0.5ml dose per administration.
-Supplies Centrally purchased vaccines for the national immunisation programme for the NHS can only be ordered via ImmForm.
+For an individual who has started but not completed an HPV immunisation schedule at an eligible age, it is reasonable to complete their vaccination course in accordance with the schedules above.
+7 Previous incomplete vaccination with Cervarix® For individuals who started the schedule with Cervarix®, but did not complete the vaccination course, the course can be completed with Gardasil®.
+The course should be completed according to the vaccination schedules above depending on the age of the girl when she received the first dose and whether 1 or 2 doses have already been given.
+Duration of treatment A two or three dose course (see Dose and Frequency section above) Quantity to be supplied / administered Single 0.5ml dose per administration.
+Supplies Centrally purchased vaccines for the national immunisation programme can only be ordered via ImmForm.
 Vaccines for use for the national immunisation programme are provided free of charge.
-Protocols for the ordering, storage and handling of vaccines should be Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see protocol for ordering storage and handling of vaccines and Green Book Chapter 3).
-Storage Store at between +2°C to +8°C. Store in original packaging in order to protect from light.
+Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see the 'Green Book' Chapter 3).
+Storage Store at +2°C to +8°C. Store in original packaging in order to protect from light.
 Do not freeze.
-Gardasil [®] should be administered as soon as possible after being removed from the cold-chain.
+Gardasil® should be administered as soon as possible after being removed from the cold chain.
 Data from stability studies demonstrate that the vaccine components are stable for 72 hours when stored at temperatures from +8°C to +42°C. These data are intended to guide healthcare professionals in case of temporary temperature excursion only.
 This PGD may be used to administer vaccine that has not exceeded these stability data parameters.
 In the event of an inadvertent or unavoidable deviation of these conditions vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued off-label use or appropriate disposal, refer to PHE Vaccine Incident Guidance .
-Disposal Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of at the end of a session by sealing in a UN-approved puncture-resistant 'sharps' box, according to local authority regulations and guidance in the technical memorandum 07-01 : Safe management of healthcare waste (Department of Health, 2013).
+Disposal Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely in a UN-approved puncture-resistant 'sharps' box, according to local authority regulations and guidance in the technical memorandum 07-01 : Safe management of healthcare waste (Department of Health, 2013).
 Drug interactions Immunological response may be diminished in those receiving immunosuppressive treatment.
 Vaccination is recommended even if the antibody response may be limited.
-May be given at the same time as other vaccines.
-A trend of lower anti-HPV titres has been observed when Gardasil [®] is administered concomitantly with dTaP, dT/IPV and dTaP/IPV vaccines, though the clinical significance of this observation is unclear.
-A detailed list of drug interactions is available in the SPC, which is available from the electronic Medicines Compendium website: www.medicines.org.uk Identification & management of adverse Local reactions following vaccination are very common ie pain, swelling or redness at the injection site. reactions Mild side effects such as headache, nausea, pain in extremity, fever, injection-site haematoma and injection-site pruritus are reported as common.
-Continued over page Other adverse events have been reported in post-marketing surveillance but the frequency of these is not known.
+Continued over page Drug interactions May be given at the same time as other vaccines.